-As a general rule, all inclusive, investors should strive to pay less than 1.50% per annum in management fees, expenses, and other costs when building an individually managed account that follows the same balanced strategy (something only affluent or high net worth investors are likely to do) and 1.25% to 1.50% when investing through a publicly traded, pooled balanced fund, which can come with a myriad of tax disadvantages and methodology problems if you aren't careful.
+As a general rule, investors should strive to pay less than 1.50% per year in management fees.
+This includes the expenses and other costs to build an individually managed account that follows the same balanced strategy (something only affluent or high-net-worth investors are likely to do).
+Meanwhile, investors should try to pay between 1.25% and 1.50% when investing through a publicly-traded, pooled balanced fund, which can come with a myriad of tax disadvantages and methodology problems if you aren't careful.

-For example, the Vanguard Balanced Index Fund Investor Shares (ticker symbol VBINX), which keeps 60% of the money in U.S. stocks and 40% in U.S. bonds, has an expense ratio of only 0.25% annually but it also has huge embedded capital gains, meaning it would be foolish to buy it in a taxable brokerage account.
-In tax shelters such as a Roth IRA, such a fund proved to be a good investment between periods like 2000 and 2010 when it outperformed the Dow Jones Industrial Average as bond values acted as a safety cushion following the stock market crash that coincided with the bursting of the dot-com bubble.
+For example, the Vanguard Balanced Index Fund Admiral Shares (VBIAX) keeps approximately 60% of the money in U.S. stocks and 40% in U.S. bonds and has an expense ratio of only 0.07%.
+However, it also has huge embedded capital gains, meaning it would be foolish to buy it in a taxable brokerage account.
+In tax shelters such as a Roth IRA, such a fund proved to be a good investment between periods like 2000 and 2010 when it outperformed the Dow Jones Industrial Average because bond values acted as a safety cushion following the stock market crash that coincided with the bursting of the dot-com bubble.